ip-repo/python/color-bar/color-bar.md

 ```

-You can also tweak some settings to get a different outcome just can the variables that are sent to the class `ColorBar`.
+You can also tweak some settings to get a different outcome just change the variables that are sent to the class `ColorBar`.

 ```python
 colors_list = ["red","orange","yellow","green","blue","black","white","cyan"] #you can add any color that qt stylesheet can get/